cyberkade/portfolio/README.md

 # Kade Griffith's Portfolio

-Thanks for coming to check out my personal portfolio, feedback is encouraged!
+Thanks for coming to check out my personal portfolio.
+This site is made to showcase my projects and give a little extra information about me and my skills.
+The built in contact form is a great way to get in touch with me!